flaneurette/OpenShop/README.md

 # OpenShop v1.0

 A webshop software written in PHP and flat file JSON.
-OpenShop works with CSV files, which are converted to JSON.

 # Table of Contents
 <details open>